Varavara Rao: Personal life and education

 Pendyala Varavara Rao was born on 3 November 1940 in Chinna Pendyala, Warangal district into a Telugu Brahmin family.
 He studied at Chinna Pendyala, Warangal and Hyderabad.
 In 1960, he completed a post-graduate degree in Telugu literature from Osmania University.

 Career and teaching

 Rao initially taught Telugu literature at two different private colleges in Telangana, before joining the Ministry of Information and Broadcasting of the Government of India as a publication assistant.
 He retired from teaching in 1998.

-But later he left research to join a private college at Siddipet, Medak district as a lecturer.
+Later, he left research to join a private college at Siddipet, Medak district as a lecturer.
 From there he switched over to DAVP, Ministry of Information and Broadcasting, New Delhi to work as a Publication Assistant.
 Again he left the job to join as a lecturer in another private college at Jadcherla, Mahabubnagar district.
 He moved to Warangal to join Chanda Kanthaiah Memorial College (CKM College) where he worked as Telugu lecturer and later became its principal.